srcdslab/sm-plugin-mapchooser-extended/README.md

         "CooldownTime"  "24h" // Map CooldownTime (Example: after this map played players should wait another 24 hours to nominate this map again)
         "Cooldown"      "20" // Map cooldown (Example: after this map played players should play another 20 maps to nominate this map again)
-        "VIP"           "1" // Map can only be nominated by VIPs }
+        "VIP"           "1" // Map can only be nominated by VIPs "Admin"         "1" // Map can only be nominated by Admins "Leader"        "1" // Map can only be nominated by Leaders "Extends"       "3" // Numbers of extends available "ExtendTime"    "15" // Duration of an Extend in minutes "ExtendRound"   "3" // Numbers of rounds to extend "ExtendFrag"    "100" // Numbers of frags to extend }
 }
 ```